dmuth/diceware/README.md

 ## In summary:

+- Development
     - `npm run clean` - Cleanup after a previous run
     - `npm install` - Install NPM packages used by Diceware
     - `npm run dev-build` - Run webpack to pack Javascript files and watch for changes.
     - `http-server`
     - `vim src/lib.js src/index.js`
         - Be sure to check in your changes before the next step!
+- Testing
     - `rm -fv src/index.js && git co src/index.js` - Get the new SHA1 hash that will be displayed in debug messages.
         - The hash can be crosschecked with the results of `git hash-object src/index.js`
     - `npm test` - Make sure you didn't break any of the core logic!
+    - `npx cypress run` - Run front-end testing
+        - If the tests break, run `npx cypress open` to run tests interactively.
+- Deployment
     - `npm run build` - Webpack Javscript files in production mode (smaller file but takes longer)
     - `./go-sync-to-s3.sh` - Do this if you're me, to upload to S3.
 If you're not me, you'll need to do something else, or possibly nothing at all.

 ## In practice: